Restaurant owner hits out after racking up £25,000 rent arrears for business he couldn't open in pandemic

-Preston restaurant owner hits out after racking up £25,000 rent arrears for business he couldn't open duing pandemic
+Preston restaurant owner hits out after racking up £25,000 rent arrears for business he couldn't open during pandemic

 A father-of-two says he has been plunged into depression and faces financial ruin after accruing more than £25,000 in rent arrears - for a restaurant he couldn't open.